tegorman13/Dissertation/docs/Sections/htw_gfm.md

 functions are among the easiest to learn, but that humans are nonetheless capable of learning negative, non-linear, or discontinuous functions (Busemeyer et al., 1997; DeLosh et al., 1997; Kalish, 2013;
-Mcdaniel et al., 2009).
+McDaniel et al., 2009).
 It thus remains an open question as to whether the influence of training variability might interact with various components of the to-be-learned function.